RamanujanMachine/euler2ai/README.md

 3. Classification: an LLM decides whether each equation contains a formula that calculates the constant of interest, then classifies the type of formula (series, continued fraction or neither).
 4. Extraction: an LLM converts LaTeX to SymPy code which can be used to reconstruct the formulas.
 5. Validation: finding the symbolic value of the formula by numerically computing it.
 6. Conversion to polynomial recurrences: via [RISC's tool](https://risc.jku.at/sw/guess/) (Mathematica).
+A less general but sufficient solution using Python was implemented for convenience.
 7. Conversion to canonical form: recurrences are normalized to have integer coefficient polynomials.

 ### Unification